Punjab Lecturer Commerce online Coaching

 Advance Company Accounts

-• Accounting for share capital & debentures (share capital, issue & allotment, fore feature, purchase of business, liquidations, valuation of shares amalgamation, absorption & reconstruction, holding company accounts.
+• Accounting for share capital & debentures (share capital, issue & allotment, forfeiture, purchase of business, liquidations, valuation of shares, amalgamation, absorption & reconstruction, holding company accounts.

 • Balance sheet of a company in the prescribed form with major heading (Schedule VI) Financial analysis